-It is of concern that there is very little use of the relevant published literature on population structure within any of the reports, given that the revision of ICES stocks takes time and would be based on the findings of any such literature.
+It is of concern that there is very little use of the relevant published literature on population structure within any of the reports.
 The result is that large and important uncertainties of the level of impact exist based on uncertainties in stock identity, population structure and the possible existence of meta-populations.
 D&S IFCA has reviewed three species, but additional data for other species exists.
 Where there is no data, uncertainties must be acknowledged.